lyon-fnal/centos-gm2-dev/README.md

 ### Provision the VM

+Provisioning means to install and configure stuff in the VM to make it usable for what you want to do.

 Bring up the VM with full provisioning (it may take many minutes to run)
 ```
 vagrant up